-- Move to line 41 which begins "2.
+- Move to line 41 (28) which begins "2.
 Ink," and define from that line to the end of the document as the current block.
-Use 'F1 Area Block.' - 2.
-File the current block as "linked 2."
-Use 'F1 Document Block.' - Now move back to line 41, and erase all text to the end of the file -- use 'F1 Erase Rest.' - Enter the linking command.
+Use the 'Area Block' command. - Change to the other text area and erase any text.
+Use the 'Area Duplicate' command to transfer the block you just marked. - File the transferred block as a new document "linked 2" with the 'Document Block' command. - 4.
+Change back to the other text area, and erase the text from the '2.
+Ink.' line to the end of the file -- use 'Erase Rest.' - Enter the linking command.
 As the last line of the document, type:

-\lk:linked 2←
+図1k:linked 2 ←

-- 5. File the contents of the text area as "linked 1." - 6.
+- 6. File the shortened document as "linked 1." - 7.
 Select the 'Print' sub-menu.
 Select 'Link,' and then 'View.'
 If you have text in memory, Superscript will display the usual Confirmation sub-menu.
 Press 'P' or 'Return' to continue.
 When prompted, enter the document name "linked 1" and press 'Return.'

 You'll see Superscript find "linked 1" on the disk and display it on the Viewing screen.
-At the end of the page press 'V,' and Superscript gets "linked 2" from the disk and displays that.
+At the end of the page, press 'V,' and Superscript gets "linked 2" from the disk and displays that.